timf34/F1DataWebScraping/notes/LOG.md

   - Note that going forward I might want to change the datastructure that we use, so keep this in mind.
   - Note: I will keep working notes on Notion log to avoid it getting too messy in here.

+- Notes:
+  - We now have our data in largely the same format as in the OG dataset (one long list, each car separated by a "\n")
+  - Note: we might want to consider saving the data from Okayama

 ### 1/10/22